OpenLabMadrid/HDD-centrifuge/README.md

 # HDD centrifuge

-The design of this machine have been made by OpenLab Madrid and *getting the initial idea* in the *hackteria wiki* (https://hackteria.org/wiki/Hacked_Hard-disc_Centrifuge), adding some changes to adapt the machine to our needs.
+The design of this machine have been made by OpenLab Madrid, *getting the initial idea* in the *hackteria wiki* (https://hackteria.org/wiki/Hacked_Hard-disc_Centrifuge), adding some changes to adapt the machine to our needs.

 ## Making the solid parts (case and rotor)
 ### Step 1: Case